NSW Update: Combustible Cladding Performance Solutions

 - Referral to the New South Wales Fire and Rescue Service (NSWFR).

-The new regulations also identify that CodeMark Certificates, a product certification scheme that was designed for authorisation of ‘the use of new and innovative products in specified circumstances in order to facilitate compliance with Volumes One and Two of the [BCA]’ can be ‘relied upon as evidence to support a performance solution.’
+The new regulations also identify that CodeMark Certificates can be ‘relied upon as evidence to support a performance solution.’
+CodeMark Certificates are a product certification scheme designed to authorise ‘the use of new and innovative products in specified circumstances in order to facilitate compliance with Volumes One and Two of the [BCA].’

 However, as stated in Part A 2.2 of the BCA, the voluntary third-party building product certification scheme ‘is not a performance solution in its own right.’

-The new regulations seek to provide an alternative pathway for the certification or approvals of existing structures deemed to satisfy existing.
-In addition to newly introduced regulations and greater approval of relevant Fire Safety authorities.
+The new regulations provide an alternative pathway for the certification or approvals of existing structures deemed to satisfy.
+In addition, the new regulations introduce greater approval of relevant fire safety authorities.

 What the combustible cladding regulation changes apply to